 World Bank Lending to India:

-Bank has sanctioned 75% of its loans to developing countries of AFRICA, Asia and Latin America while only 25% was given to developed nations of the Europe.
-But still it is believed by most of the countries that the developed countries do have good command on the governing body of World Bank because of their largest contribution to the exchequer of the bank.
+World Bank has sanctioned 75% of its loans to developing countries of AFRICA, Asia and Latin America while only 25% was given to developed nations of Europe.
+But still, it is believed by most nations that the developed countries do have a good command of the governing body of the World Bank because of their largest contribution to the exchequer of the bank.